 I don’t know about you, but I had been trying to keep my head in the sand about the environmental impact of glitter, of all things.
 Much like tea bags, I didn’t want to believe that something so fun and seemingly innocuous as glitter could be harbouring a dark secret.

-More worryingly, in the same article it goes on to say that “most glitter is made of aluminium and a plastic called PET… PET can break down to release chemicals that disrupt hormones in the bodies of animals and humans“.
-This is not good, so a ban on glitter, much like the ban on microbeads for the same reasons, would be very welcome.
+More worryingly, the same article goes on to say that “most glitter is made of aluminium and a plastic called PET… PET can break down to release chemicals that disrupt hormones in the bodies of animals and humans“.
+This is not good.
+Therefore a ban on glitter, much like the ban on microbeads for the same reasons, would be very welcome.

-This ban would mean a world without glitter.
-Some nurseries are substituting glitter for lentils or rice for use in craft projects, but it’s not quite the same, is it?
-And sticking lentils to your face at festivals may not produce the desired effect, and may cause people to give you a wide berth!
+However, this ban would mean a world without glitter.
+Some nurseries are substituting glitter for lentils or rice for use in craft projects as an eco-friendly alternative.
+However, it’s not quite the same, is it?
+Meanwhile sticking lentils to your face at festivals may not produce the desired effect, and may cause people to give you a wide berth!

-Bristol based EcoStarDust, whose clever slogan is “glitter without the litter”, sell biodegradable glitter in all the colours, and when I say all the colours I mean all the colours, in varying sizes from chunky through to fine.
-The glitter is made from plant cellulose, and is reasonably priced at £3.50 a pot.
+Bristol-based EcoStarDust, whose clever slogan is “glitter without the litter”, sells biodegradable glitter in all the colours.
+And when I say all the colours, I mean ALL the colours, in varying sizes from chunky through to fine.
+Its eco-friendly glitter alternative is made from plant cellulose and is reasonably priced at £3.50 a pot.
 Delivery is free when you spend over £10 and 10% of profits are donated to environmental projects.

 Eco Glitter Fun

-Eco Glitter Fun sell biodegradable, cruelty free and vegan glitter from £3.50 a pot, again in all the colours and sizes you could possibly need.
-Their glitter is made from a certified compostable film that will biodegrade in soil, compost or a waste water/ocean environment,
+Eco Glitter Fun sells biodegradable, cruelty-free, and vegan glitter from £3.50 a pot, again in all the colours and sizes you could possibly need.
+Its glitter is made from a certified compostable film that Eco Glitter Fun say will biodegrade in soil, compost, or a wastewater/ocean environment.

-UK based Fulfilled Wishes sell biodegradable glitter via their Etsy shop.
-Prices are £4 for 5 gram jars, and they specialise in more chunky eco glitter.
+The UK-based Fulfilled Wishes sell biodegradable glitter via their Etsy shop.
+Prices are £4 for 5-gram jars, and it specialises in more chunky eco glitter.